- Vendors and consulting firms have been aggressively selling AI in forecasting software and AI projects.

-- Many companies that eventually do assemble their multivariate data will find that in a higher percentage of cases the AI/ML is not able to show benefit versus far simpler and less expensive forecasting techniques.
+- Many companies that eventually do assemble their multivariate data will find that in a higher percentage of cases, the AI/ML is not able to show benefit versus far more straightforward and less expensive forecasting techniques.
 Dr. Krishna states the following.

 “In the world of IT in general, about 50% of projects run either late, over budget or get halted.
 I’m going to guess that AI is not dramatically different.”

 Not all IT projects have the same success rate.
 This is something else that Dr. Krishna should know.
-AI projects, because they are so strongly based upon false claims will have a much higher failure rate than 50%.
-In fact, The AI Project Preparedness Matrix above indicate that most of the AI projects that are sold are sold into companies that don’t have the ability to successfully complete them.
+AI projects, because they are so firmly based upon false claims, will have a much higher failure rate than 50%.
+The AI Project Preparedness Matrix above indicate that most of the AI projects that are sold are sold into companies that can’t complete them successfully.

 Who Are the AI Poll Contributors?